 I was attempting to capture a photo of the screen using my Samsung Galaxy S22 Android phone this morning and was greeted with a message that told me “Can’t take screenshot due to security policy“.
 What could be causing this issue?

 Reason 1 – Chrome Incognito Mode

-The Android OS now prevents screenshots from being taken while in Incognito Mode in the Chrome browser.
-There is currently no way to disable this “feature”.
-You can install Firefox and take a screenshot in Incognito mode there, but if you are taking a screenshot in Google Chrome, you must not be using Incognito Mode to do it.
+The Android OS prevents screenshots from being taken while in Incognito Mode in the Chrome browser.
+You can enable screenshots in Incognito Mode with these steps:

 Reason 2 – Policy set on Phone